-An important part of building a successful team or business is employee engagement and your ability to build and maintain it.
+An important part of building a successful team or business is employee engagement and your ability to build and maintain it through your employee advocacy program.
 Engaged employees are 87 percent less likely to leave their jobs, as reported by Qualtrics.
 They feel a greater sense of ownership in their roles and, what’s more, are more productive as a result.

 Luckily, you don’t need an extensive strategy to get employee engagement where you want it to be.
 Even simple changes can get employees excited about their work and empowered to stay involved every day.

 An important part of keeping employees engaged is building relationships, letting them get to know you, and showing them they can trust you.
 One-on-one time with employees makes this possible because you’re able to connect outside the stress of a project meeting or the chaos of the office.